Mary's Weekly Newsletter

 Stewardship: If you have not already done so, please return your stewardship form either by mail or place it in the collection plate.

-ECW’s next regular meeting will be in TBD.
+ECW’s next regular meeting will be on April 18.

 ST. PAULS WEBSITE